snowzach/thunderdome/README.md

-# Base API Example
+# Thunderdome API

-This API example is a framework for a gRPC API with a REST Gateway.
-It supports gRPC or HTTP/REST on the same port.
+This is a custodial wallet API for Lightning Network

 ## Compiling
 This is designed as a go module aware program and thus requires go 1.11 or better